apache/mxnet/docs/faq/env_var.md

   - Values: String ```(default=Naive)```
   - The type of memory pool.
   - Choices:
     - Naive: A simple memory pool that allocates memory for the exact requested size and cache memory buffers.
-If the buffered memory match the requested size, the memory will be returned from the pool in memory allocation.
+If a buffered memory chunk matches the size of a new request, the chunk from the memory pool will be returned and reused.
     - Round: A memory pool that always rounds the requested memory size and allocates memory of the rounded size.
 MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF defines how to round up a memory size.
 Caching and allocating buffered memory works in the same way as the naive memory pool.
 * MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF
   - Values: Int ```(default=24)```
   - The cutoff threshold that decides the rounding strategy.
-Let's denote the threshold as T. If the memory size is smaller than `2^T`, it rounds to the smallest `2^n` that is larger than the requested memory size; if the memory size is larger than `2^T`, it rounds to the next k * 2^T.
+Let's denote the threshold as T. If the memory size is smaller than `2 ** T` (by default, it's 2 ** 24 = 16MB), it rounds to the smallest `2 ** n` that is larger than the requested memory size; if the memory size is larger than `2 ** T`, it rounds to the next k * 2 ** T.

 ## Engine Type